practable/relay/README.md

 0. `relay` runs in the cloud to connect experiments and users.
 0. `token` provides tokens for use with the system
 0. `file` runs on a client to facilitate testing and maintenance connections
+0. `switch` runs on a client to change relay host rules in response to GPIO

 ## Browser clients